character-navigator/ml-service/README.md

 ML-Service is a repository created for the purpose of extracting and summarizing characters from .epub files.
 It includes two additional programs:

-- **Span Insertion**: This program is designed to insert spans into epub files, enabling character names to be highlighted in the front-end prototype.
+- **Span Insertion**: This program is designed to enclose character names with HTML spans inside .epub files, enabling character names to be highlighted in the front-end prototype.

 - **Evaluation Program**: The Evaluation Program allows for the manual insertion of a reference and a candidate string.
 This facilitates the evaluation of the summary using BERTScore metrics such as F1, Recall, and Precision.

 ## Project Setup